 The Reed and Bowles Trading Post was located on lower Spring Creek and operated as the only stage stop for 150 miles between Carroll and Martinsdale.

-Reed, who had earlier served four short months as an Indian agent at the Milk River Agency in 1870, went by the title of “Major,” though it is doubtful he ever served in any true military capacity.
-While serving his brief time as an Indian agent, he was dismissed for misconduct which included trafficking in alcohol and firearms, stealing agency property, including cattle, falsifying sales receipts, and trading agency items to the Indians for furs.
+Reed, who had earlier served four short months as an Indian agent at the Milk River Agency in 1870, went by “Major,” though it is doubtful he ever served in any actual military capacity.
+While serving his brief time as an Indian agent, he was dismissed for misconduct, including trafficking in alcohol and firearms, stealing agency property, including cattle, falsifying sales receipts, and trading agency items to the Indians for furs.
 He was also accused of killing an Assiniboine Indian.
-Though he was dismissed; he was not charged with any criminal activities, though, clearly he was involved with them.
-Later, when he and John Bowles opened their trading post, which was often referred to as the Reed and Bowles Trading Post, the pair acted no better.
+Though he was dismissed, he was not charged with any criminal activities, though, clearly he was involved with them.
+Later, when he and John Bowles opened their trading post, often referred to as the Reed and Bowles Trading Post, the pair acted no better.

-In 1880, when numerous people began to settle in what would later become Lewistown, Reed took up new land and established another trading post nearer to the population.
+In 1880, when numerous people settled in what would later become Lewistown, Reed took up new land and established another trading post nearer to the population.
 Soon, there were “settlements,” one which Reed called Reedsfort, and another trading post just ½ mile away called Fort Janeaux, operated by Francis Janeaux, a popular trader with the Metis people who had settled the area.
-Within no time Janeaux and Reed became intense rivals for the trade of area residents, which numbered less than 100.
+Within no time, Janeaux and Reed became intense rivals for the trade of area residents, which numbered less than 100.
 Reed established the first post office in 1881, which was officially called “Reedsfort.”